Chalazion

 Seborrhea

-A skin disorder that can make skin oily and flaky and raise the chance of getting chalazion.
+A skin disorder that can make skin oily and flaky and raise the chance of getting a chalazion.

 Tuberculosis